-What Is The Best Saw For Cutting Wood?
+What Is The Best Hand Saw For Cutting Wood (Or Metal)?

-- Basically, hacksaws are used to cut metals
+- Hacksaws are primarily used to cut metals

 - You can also use them to cut plastic pipes during plumbing jobs or making a plastic fence.